TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Related Works

+Recent Deep RL-based studies can be categorized into two parts: hierarchical and end-to-end approaches.
 Hierarchical approaches involve a hierarchical structure with a high-level policy and a low-level controller.
 The policy infers discretized high-level actions in terms of maneuvers or tactics, while the controller computes low-level commands based on the actions.
-These methods construct a maneuver library\cite{yang2019maneuver,fan2022air,hu2022autonomous} or multiple sub-policies\cite{pope2021hierarchical} to choose proper flight maneuvers and strategies based on the current context of the combat geometry.
-Despite their efficient policy optimization within a small search space, they are limited to predefined discrete maneuvers and handcrafted strategies, resulting in a lack of generality.

-On the other hand, end-to-end methods directly map the combat geometry-based state representations into flight control actions.
-They design MLP\cite{kong2020maneuver, yoo2022deep} or LSTM-based network models\cite{bae2023deep}, enabling policy learning using experiential data and reward functions without dependencies or limitations imposed by prior knowledge.
-However, it still remains a challenge to develop a policy network architecture that can comprehend the agile features of fighter jets with their tactical maneuvers and learn human pilot-like skills without explicit prior knowledge.
+They construct a maneuver library\cite{austin1990game} expanded by a set of basic control values to choose a flight maneuver\cite{zhang2018research,yang2019maneuver,hu2021application,fan2022air,hu2022autonomous}.
+Alternatively, they configure multiple sub-policies to select a proper strategy based on the current context of the combat geometry\cite{yang2020evasive,piao2020bvr, pope2021hierarchical}.
+Despite their efficient policy optimization within a small search space, they are limited to pre-defined maneuvers and handcrafted strategies, resulting in a lack of generality.
+On the other hand, end-to-end methods directly map the geometry-based states into flight control actions.
+They design and train neural networks based on MLP\cite{yang2019uav,kong2020maneuver, yoo2022deep} or LSTM\cite{bae2023deep}, which enable policy learning from experiential data and reward functions, eliminating the need for hand-designed components.
+However, it is less explored in the literature to develop an end-to-end policy network that can comprehend the tactical features of agile fighter jets without explicit prior knowledge.